 If you’re looking to meet a potential romantic partner, there are dozens of dating sites and apps just waiting to be joined.
 Online dating is bigger than ever, with around four in ten couples now meeting this way.
 During a time when we’re all trying to socially distance, online dating has never seemed so convenient – and you can take plenty of time getting to know someone via phone, email or video chat before actually meeting up with them in person.
 Socially distanced walks and picnics are some of the most popular dates right now – although you can always keep it virtual for now, if you prefer.

 One of the great things about the prevalence of online dating is that there’s a site out there for everyone.
 There are the “big ones”, like Match.com and Eharmony, which have millions of members and cater for people of all ages and backgrounds.
-There are also dating sites aimed specifically at people over 50, like Elite Singles and Lumen.
+There are also dating sites aimed specifically at people over 50, like Elite Singles, and our very own dating site; Rest Less Dating.
 And then there are the niche dating sites – those aimed specifically at vegetarians and vegans, animal-lovers, and people who love nothing more than muddy country walks.

 There’s probably never been a better time to dip your toe in the online dating pool, so why not give it try?
 Even if you don’t find someone you spark romantically with, who knows…they may yet become a new friend.
 To find out more, have a read of our article on online dating in the current climate.